 Chances are, at least once in your life, you firmly decided that you’re going to get disciplined and change your behaviour or a habit.
-You’re going to get up at 5AM and go for a run every day, or workout five times a week, or you may decide to write a book… And chances are, after a few days, you failed.
-It’s okay.
-Don’t feel bad, it happens most of the time.
-There are two reasons for this:
+You’re going to get up at 5AM and go for a run every day, or workout five times a week, or you may decide to write a book… And chances are, after a few days, you just gave up.

 1. You relied on your motivation rather than on self-discipline; and